Surface-Dominated Quantum Metric-Induced Nonlinear Transport in the Layered Antiferromagnet CrSBr: Acknowledgement

-{\it Acknowledgment: } K. D. acknowledges the financial support by the Weizmann Institute of Science, Dean of Faculty fellowship, and the Koshland Foundation.
+We thank Dr. Hengxin Tan for his help in developing Wannier function-related codes during the early stages and Prof. Yinming Shao for inspring discussions.
+K. D. acknowledges the financial support by the Weizmann Institute of Science, Dean of Faculty fellowship, and the Koshland Foundation.
 B.Y. acknowledges the financial support by the Israel Science Foundation (ISF: 2932/21, 2974/23).